Hydrocephalus is a buildup of fluid inside the skull that leads to brain swelling.

 Other complications may include:

 Seek immediate medical care if your child has any symptoms of this disorder.
-Go to the emergency room or call 911 if emergency symptoms occur, which include:
+Go to the emergency room or call 911 if emergency symptoms occur, such as:

 Protect the head of an infant or child from injury.
 Prompt treatment of infections and other disorders associated with hydrocephalus may reduce the risk of developing the disorder.